Elizabeth Currid-Halkett: Reception

 Currid-Halkett's work has been noted for its detailed documentation of the importance of the arts and culture to the economy.
 On The Warhol Economy James Surowiecki writes in The New Yorker, "…everyone knows that art and culture help make New York a great place to live.
 But Currid goes much further, showing that the culture industry creates tremendous economic value in its own right."
 Currid-Halkett's 2017 book The Sum of Small Things has been reviewed as a convincing account of the role of consumption and cultural practices in today's growing inequality.
 The Economist named The Sum of Small Things one of the Books of the Year 2017.
 David Brooks argued in The New York Times that Currid-Halkett's study of invisible cultural signals offers another means to understand class barriers in America.
 Simon Kuper of The Financial Times remarked, "This is the cultural elite — or what Elizabeth Currid-Halkett..calls the "aspirational class".
 Her book The Sum of Small Things anatomises it using fascinating American consumption data….Her intellectual ancestor Thorstein Veblen, in his 1899 study The Theory of the Leisure Class, portrayed Wasps frittering away money, but today's cultural elite is engaged in a ruthless project to reproduce its social position… No wonder the key rite of cultural-elite conversation has become Trump-dissing… And so the cultural wars that got him elected rage on."

 Others have challenged Currid-Halkett's critique arguing that the cultural capital she lauds as a signifier of the "aspirational class" may not be desired by other groups.
-As Kyle Smith writes in the New York Post, "Currid-Halkett detects a "pernicious divide between the elites and the rest" but only the op-ed columnists of the world seem to think this is a problem...
-Maybe ordinary Americans have found ways to earn a solid living without ever having heard of Bowdoin."
-Another critique challenged that it is too early to tell what changing consumption patterns might imply.
+A critique in Times Higher Education challenged that it is too early to tell what changing consumption patterns might imply.

+Private

+In 2019, Currid-Halkett became mother of a son, who suffers from Duchenne muscular dystrophy (DMD).
+He received a gene therapy treatment.
+The first of its kind for DMD.